Best Places to Go in Guatemala

 This volcano is about an hour from Antigua, and on a clear day it’s visible from most places around town.
 Hiking Acatenango is a popular overnight activity from Antigua.

 The coolest thing about Acatenango is the views of the constantly-erupting Fuego volcano right next to it.
-(For a really extreme adventure, you can actually continue hiking on to Fuego!)
+For a really extreme adventure, you can actually continue hiking on to Fuego!

 3. Lake Atitlan

 While the scenery is similar, the vibe is very different.
 Lake Como is known for its glitz and glamour, but Lake Atitlan is very laidback and affordable.
-Each small town is unique, and the culture on the lake is heavily influenced by the local indigenous Mayan people.

 Where to stay at Lake Atitlan:

-- Luxury: Casa Prana
+🛎️ Luxury: Casa Prana Hotel

-- Budget: La Iguana Perdida
+🎒 Budget: La Iguana Perdida

 4. Tikal

-Located in the northern part of Guatemala closer to the border with Mexico and Belize, you will find the spectacular Mayan ruins of Tikal.
 This ancient city was the largest and most powerful in the entire Mayan civilization.
 Abandoned for nearly 1,000 years, the ruins are still impressive today.

 Located in the middle of the jungle, these ruins are truly a special sight to behold.

-The best place to stay to visit Tikal is Jungle Lodge.
+The best place to stay to visit Tikal is the Jungle Lodge.
 This hotel is located within the national park, and is just a five-minute walk to the entrance of the ruins.

 5. Flores

-If you are visiting Tikal, you will most likely stop in Flores first.
-This city is about an hour and a half from Tikal itself.
-While many people just visit Tikal as a day trip from Flores, I recommend staying in Tikal itself for at least one night (as mentioned above) and also spending one night in Flores.
+While many people just visit Tikal as a day trip from Flores, I recommend staying in Tikal itself for at least one night and also spending one night in Flores if you have time to do that.

-The cute, colorful touristy area of Flores is located on a small island in the middle of Lake Peten Itza.
 There’s not a ton to do, but I recommend spending one day in Flores taking a boat around the lake and enjoying dinner at a rooftop restaurant, before going to Tikal.

 Where to stay in Flores:

-- Luxury: Hotel Isla de Flores
+🧳 Luxury: Hotel Isla de Flores

-- Budget: Los Amigos Hostel
+🎒 Budget: Los Amigos Hostel

 6. Semuc Champey